On the Isometry Group of Immortal Homogeneous Ricci Flows: Introduction

 Böhm and Lafuente proposed on \cite{bl18} the problem of showing that the universal cover of an immortal homogeneous Ricci flow solution is diffeomorphic to $\mathbb{R}^n$.
 This then got established as the dynamical Alekseevskii conjecture \cite{mfo22} after their solution of the long-standing Alekseevskii conjecture \cite{bl23}, which states an analogous claim for homogeneous Einstein manifolds of negative Ricci curvature.

 In this article, we give a partial answer to the dynamical conjecture by providing the following structure result for the transitive Lie group $G$, when the flow is immortal.

 \begin{maintheorem} Let $G/H$ be an almost-effective presentation of an immortal homogeneous Ricci flow solution $(M,g_t)$.
-Then $G$ has no normal semisimple compact subgroup $K \lhd G$. \end{maintheorem}
+Then $G$ has no normal, semisimple, compact subgroup $K \lhd G$. \end{maintheorem}

-In other words, if a homogeneous manifold $M$ with an almost-effective presentation $G/H$ is such that $G$ has a connected semisimple compact normal subgroup $K$, then for every initial $G$-invariant metric on $M$ the Ricci flow has finite extinction time.
-Up to a covering, if $G$ has a compact semisimple ideal $K$, then $G$ is a direct product Lie group $G=K \times \hat{G}$.
+In other words, if a homogeneous manifold $M$ with an almost-effective presentation $G/H$ is such that $G$ has a non-trivial, connected, normal, semisimple, compact subgroup $K$, then for every initial $G$-invariant metric on $M$ the Ricci flow has finite extinction time.
+Up to a covering, if $G$ has a non-trivial, connected, normal, semisimple, compact subgroup $K$, then $G$ is a direct product Lie group $G=K \times \hat{G}$.
 Notice however, that this product may not be a Riemannian product and, thus, there will be in general non-trivial mixed Ricci terms.
 Nonetheless, our result does not require any assumption on this regard.
 We show that the homogeneous compact fibers $K/K\cap H$ on $M$ (which by assumption are not tori, hence admit scalar positive homogeneous metrics) shrink to a lower dimensional space in finite time.

-By a result of Dotti \cite{dot}, it was known that if a Ricci negative manifold has a transitive action by an unimodular group of isometries, then it actually has a transitive action by a semisimple group of isometries $G$.
+By a result of Dotti Miatello \cite{dot}, it was known that if a Ricci negative manifold has a transitive action by a unimodular group of isometries, then it actually has a transitive action by a semisimple group of isometries.
 The proof relies on an algebraic manipulation of the Ricci curvature formula for homogeneous spaces, yielding a non-negative lower bound.

 Jablonski-Petersen \cite{jp} expanded this result by showing the following.
 Let $G=G_{ss} \ltimes R$ be a Levi decomposition of the (not necessarily unimodular) transitive group of isometries of $(M,g)$, with $R$ being the radical and $G_{ss}$ being a semisimple Levi factor.
-If $G_c$ is the compact factor of $G_{ss}$ and $K$ is the kernel of the conjugation representation $C \colon G_c \to \text{Aut}(R)$ restricted to $G_c$, then either the fiber $K/K\cap H$ of $M$ is $0$-dimensional or there is a Ricci non-negative direction tangent to $K/K\cap H$ \cite[Lemma 1.6]{jp}.
+If $G_c$ is the compact factor of $G_{ss}$ and $K$ is the kernel of the conjugation representation $C \colon G_c \to \Aut(R)$ restricted to $G_c$, then either the fiber $K/K\cap H$ of $M$ is $0$-dimensional or there is a Ricci non-negative direction tangent to $K/K\cap H$ \cite[Lemma 1.6]{jp}.
 In particular, this implies that if $(M,g)$ is Ricci negative with $G$ semisimple, then $G$ is of non-compact type \cite[Proposition 1.2]{jp}, since the radical and hence the representation $C$ is trivial.

 On this paper, we present in Proposition \ref{prop:algebraic Bochner} a stronger version of \cite[Lemma 1.6]{jp} by giving an uniformly positive bound for the Ricci curvature on spaces that contradict the conclusion of the main theorem.
 Indeed, this estimate is the key tool to prove that under these conditions the Ricci flow has finite extinction time.